 Recently named in the list of top 50 women in tech in Europe, Sue is one of the leading tech personalities in the UK today with over 20 years’ experience, over 40 publications and a PhD in software engineering to her name.
-An award-winning computer scientist, radical thinker, social entrepreneur and public speaker, Sue is well known for founding the high profile campaign to save Bletchley Park, much of which was realised through the harnessing of social media, using modern technology in a fitting continuation of Bletchley’s legacy.
+Sue is now an Honorary Professor of Computer Science at University College London, she is a radical thinker, social entrepreneur and public speaker, Sue is well known for founding the high profile campaign to save Bletchley Park, much of which was realised through the harnessing of social media, using modern technology in a fitting continuation of Bletchley’s legacy.
 Sue’s book about the campaign Saving Bletchley Park, was one of the fastest crowdfunded books in history.

 In addition to being the Daily Mirror tech agony aunt and regularly writing tech columns in The Guardian, Dr Sue Black is a passionate speaker, and has spoken at many events worldwide, including after dinner talks for the United Nations in New York and Geneva; Google London; various banks, consulates and embassies; as well as to corporate leadership teams, geeks, mums, students and even on a soapbox on the South Bank of the Thames for Soapbox Science.
 Described by Baroness Rennie Fritchie as “a riveting speaker… she has a clarity and an ability to get to the heart of something and in simple language which makes her a rare person”, by Lynette Webb (Senior Manager, External Relations at Google) as “One of the most inspiring people I’ve met in a long time”, and by Lucian J. Hudson (Director of Communications, The Open University) as “a phenomenon: she brings to life social media and IT”, Sue is an inspiring, captivating and informative public speaker, with her ‘Did Twitter save Bletchley Park?’ talk a particular favourite with audiences.